evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 Each opcode is defined by specifying the logic that has to be executed when it is called inside the EVM, its relationship with the memory, and the gas cost associated with it.
-More specifically, an opcodes is completely defined by:
+More specifically, an opcode is completely defined by:

-- `SetExecute`: update the execution logic for the opcode.
+- `SetExecute` update the execution logic for the opcode.

-- `SetConstantGas`: update the value used for the constant gas cost.
+- `SetConstantGas` update the value used for the constant gas cost.

-- `SetDynamicGas`: update the function used to compute the dynamic gas cost.
+- `SetDynamicGas` update the function used to compute the dynamic gas cost.

-- `SetMinStack`: update the minimum number of items in the stack required to execute the operation.
+- `SetMinStack` update the minimum number of items in the stack required to execute the operation.

-- `SetMaxStack`: update the maximum number of items that will be in the stack after executing the operation.
+- `SetMaxStack` update the maximum number of items that will be in the stack after executing the operation.

-- `SetMemorySize`: the memory size required by the operation.
+- `SetMemorySize` the memory size required by the operation.

 Within the evmOS framework, developers can modify any of the previous properties.

 ## Improvement Proposals

 Improvement proposals are the approach used by evmOS and Ethereum to modify the behavior of opcodes.
-They are composed by a function, which has access to the jump table to apply specific changes to operations behavior, and a name.
+They are composed of a function, which has access to the jump table to apply specific changes to operations behavior, and a name.

 In the context of Ethereum, these protocol changes are